 In some subjects, homework may not be set nightly, but rather set over a period of time to enable students to self-monitor their work, to work at their own pace and level and to enable students to achieve personal objectives.
 The number of major research tasks set each year will be limited to a maximum of 3 per subject in the High School.

-For more information please refer to the IGS Homework Policy.
+For more information please refer to the IGS Homework Policy (available on request).

 Parents often ask about ‘Saturday sport’.
 Unlike many independent schools, IGS doesn’t impose this requirement.
 However, rest assured IGS is still a very sporty school!
 The campus may not have vast playing fields but the School is in very close proximity to Wentworth Park for recreation and sport, and Ian Thorpe Aquatic Centre and Victoria Park Pool for swimming.